Recent Regulatory Policies and Compendia Recommendations for Rapid Sterility Testing of ATMPs

 Finally, the chapter states that setting a limit of detection (LOD) of a single viable cell with all technologies is an unrealistic barrier of entry for any sterility test, especially when the signal is not the colony-forming unit that is amplified by cultural enrichment.
 We can agree with this but only as long as the method does not have a purported detection sensitivity level of a single cell.
 For example, some non-growth based rapid sterility tests have proven single cell detection capability (i.e., solid phase cytometry).

 As can be seen by the newest policies and compendial recommendations, developing a comprehensive regulatory and validation strategy for ATMPs can be challenging.
-Our Consulting Team is available to assist with your ATMP rapid sterility test needs; please visit our Consulting and Training Page for additional information.
+Our Consulting Team is available to assist with your ATMP rapid sterility test needs.